Team-Zinc/Hydrogen/README.md

 ## Order
 Hydrogen parses and (possibly) runs the build files in a certain order.
 They are as follows:
 ```
-1. Fetch.yml
 2. Meta.yml
 3. Build.yml
 4. Build.py
 ```
-This order is used because first, you always want to fetch things that are required for building and configuration.

-Then, you want to figure out information about the project.
+First, you want to figure out information about the project.

 After that, you want to create a static actual, and then possibly change it with a dynamic actual.